Managing printers in your environment is a multistage process:

 When planning your driver management strategy, determine if you will support the Universal print driver, device-specific drivers, or both.
 If you support standard drivers, you must determine:

-During printer autocreation, if the system detects a new local printer connected to a user device, it checks the Server OS machine for the required printer driver.
+During printer autocreation, if the system detects a new local printer connected to a user device, it checks the Multi-session OS machine for the required printer driver.
 By default, if a Windows-native driver is not available, the system uses the Universal print driver.

-The printer driver on the Server OS machine and the driver on the user device must match for printing to succeed.
+The printer driver on the Multi-session OS machine and the driver on the user device must match for printing to succeed.
 The illustration that follows shows how a printer driver is used in two places for client printing.

 - The types of drivers to support.